thunderbird89/esf/stories/story-knock-knock.md

 > "So we tell the story: hostile aliens attacked, Earth and Federation forces fought them off together, threat is gone, and nobody better try that again.
 Make it clear we're not helpless, but also that we've got powerful friends.
 And I'm the president who led us through it."

 The Joint Chiefs went rigid.
 General Hayes felt his jaw clench.
 Admiral Chen's eyes widened in disbelief.
-This wasn't just political opportunism anymore—this was claiming credit for sacrifices Trump had no part in.
+This wasn't just political opportunism anymore - this was claiming credit for sacrifices Trump had no part in.

 Before anyone could respond, HARBINGER's avatar pulsed sharp red.